You've been googling small business marketing, haven't you?

 2. What Are You Really Selling?

-- How does my product or service help to fulfill their dreams and desires?
+- How does my product or service get them closer to those burning desires?

-What emotions or feelings are they really buying from you?
+Also, what feelings are they buying from you?

 3. What Is Their Problem?